Flower Anatomy Activity Form

 -

-How do you dissect a flower project?
+How to dissect a flower experiment?

 The best flower types to dissect include lilies, tulips, daffodils, alstroemarias, and gladiolus.
-Avoid daisies, asters, calla lilies, roses, and iris, since their floral structure is not as easy to discern. -
+Avoid daisies, asters, calla lilies, roses, and iris, since their floral structure is not as easy to discern.

-What is a flower for Grade 7?
+What is the style of a flower for kids?

 Get more for Flower Anatomy Activity